 We believe that effective assessment provides information to improve teaching and learning.
 We give our children regular feedback on their learning (and also involve them in evaluating their learning for themselves) so that they understand what it is that they need to do better.
 This allows us to base our planning on a detailed knowledge of each pupil.
 We give parents regular reports on their child’s progress so that teachers, children and parents are all working together to raise standards for all our children.

 In EYFS, children are assessed on entry to Nursery by the class teacher using the Early Years Curriculum.
 This gives the teacher a ‘baseline’ from which progress throughout their time in Nursery is based.
-Assessments then continue ½ termly.
+The Nursery baseline scores can then be analysed and reported providing a picture of the cohort as a whole, different groups of children as well as individual children.
+Results are discussed at length with the EYFS co-ordinator and the assessment co-ordinator.
+Assessments then continue termly.
+Data is inputted into the schools tracking system (Eazmag) and this is analysed by the EYFS lead.
+Meetings are held to discuss the data with the class teacher and Headteacher.
 Planning is based on the gaps in the assessments.

 At the end of Reception, children are assessed using the Foundation Stage Profile (FSP).
 Teaching in EYFS is based on children’s needs and interests and follows the EYFS curriculum.

-Assessments take place ½ termly from Year 1-6 in reading, writing, SPAG (Spelling, Punctuation and Grammar) and Maths.
+Assessments take place termly from Year 1-5 in reading, writing, SPAG (Spelling, Punctuation and Grammar) and Maths and ½ termly in Year 6.
 Teachers use a range of evidence to inform their judgement of where a child is working including tests, observation, questioning, written and oral work.
-The teacher refers to the National Curriculum to make a judgement of emerging, developing, secure or mastered for each year group.
-‘Secure’ is judged to be the national expectation.

 For foundation subjects, we have adopted a whole school approach using the criteria emerging, expected and exceeding in order to track which pupils are on track for their age related expectation.

-We are continually reviewing our assessment principles in line with changes to the National Curriculum.
+We are continually reviewing our assessment principles in line with changes to the National Curriculum and Government Policy.